5 Essential Steps to Installing a Successful Vegetable Garden

 This one is just as important as anything else.

-You don't want to over water your garden.
+You don't want to overwater your garden.

 This means paying attention to the weather and skipping watering when rain is coming in.

-Here's why it's important, too much water can lead to root rot, mold and fungus outbreaks, and of course is a waste of water.
+Here's why it's important: too much water can lead to root rot, mold and fungus outbreaks, and, of course, is a waste of water.

 Go the extra mile, and look into installing drip irrigation in your vegetable garden.
 Drip irrigation is the most efficient form of watering for your garden.
 It puts the water exactly where your plant needs it.